Liverpool Regeneration Tracker

 King Edward Triangle

 Kings is a £1.2 billion mixed-use regeneration project on Liverpool's northern waterfront, led by Davos Property Developments and Beetham Davos.
-The eight-acre site is set to be transformed into a high-density district featuring 10 buildings, including a proposed 70-storey centrepiece tower that would become the city's tallest structure.
-Following the February 2026 planning approval for the 28-storey 'No. 1 Kings' pathfinder tower, the developers conducted a public consultation on the wider masterplan in May 2026.
-A hybrid planning application for the full scheme is expected to be submitted in late summer 2026.
+The eight-acre site is being transformed into a high-density district featuring 10 buildings, including a proposed 70-storey centrepiece tower.
+Following the February 2026 planning approval for the 28-storey 'No. 1 Kings' pathfinder tower, the project is now integrated into the wider strategic vision for the Liverpool North Docks, which is currently subject to a public consultation regarding the formation of a new Mayoral Development Corporation.

 Northern WaterfrontL3